 Believe that you’re having a great team.
 With the constant sharing of trusted information, clear communication, practicing confidence in the quality of goods and in product availability… all of these make your cross-docking successful.
-So, “close friends” here means the close relationship with all supply chain partners as well as your members.
+So, “close friends” here means a close relationship with all supply chain partners as well as your members.
 Be so close that you always know what’s up with your partners/members, and you can trust them with the given information.
 Unable to do so will easily lead to cross-docking failure.

-To accomplish the precise flow of information between different people in different delivery stages with sufficient speed, it’s the best to rely on automated tracking and communication tools.
-For example, with vRoute – a live fleet tracking tool, you know how many labor needed for the arriving freight.
+To accomplish the precise flow of information between different people in different delivery stages with sufficient speed, it’s best to rely on automated tracking and communication tools.
+For example, with vRoute – a live fleet tracking tool, you know how much labor needed for the arriving freight.
 You can easily know if the truck is arriving on time or not to prepare for the next action.
 From this, you can create more efficient worker schedules.

 5. Evaluate, evaluate, evaluate

-Synchronized teamwork, precise cross-docking execution, fast delivery flow or good customer service…they don’t happen after one magic night but with great effort in improving as well as flexible customization to real-life statistics.
+Synchronized teamwork, precise cross-docking execution, fast delivery flow, or good customer service…they don’t happen after one magic night but with great effort in improving as well as flexible customization to real-life statistics.
 Just don’t sit back your chair and relax over the same old cross-docking plan.
-Open all of the automated tools you use for cross-docking, gather all the reports and keep evaluating your current performances to design the best cross-docking scenarios for your business.
+Open all of the automated tools you use for cross-docking, gather all the reports, and keep evaluating your current performances to design the best cross-docking scenarios for your business.

 “We touch a package twice.
-We touch it at unload and again at load, that’s it.” – FedEx Ground’s Managing Hub Director.
+We touch it at unloading and again at load, that’s it.” – FedEx Ground’s Managing Hub Director.
 Undoubtedly, cross-docking simplifies warehouse management as well as supply chain strategy.
 Plan your cross-docking system wisely and you don’t have to worry much about your product’s delivery flow because both the unnecessary product handling and the cost of product storage are cut down effectively.